jakeberg/resume/tech_lead_assessment.md

 ### Deployment, Scaling, and Management of Containerized Applications
 **Maestro - Study Orchestration**
 - Deployed containerized applications and Temporal workflows using OpenShift, ensuring rapid scaling.
-- Utilized KCL(Kinesis Client Library) with Kinesis Streams to process streaming data reliably at scale and manage sharding.
+- Utilized KCL(Kinesis Client Library) with Kinesis Streams to process streaming data reliably at scale and manage sharding of database.

 **SRE Responsibilities & IMS**
 - Migrated enterprise Vue and React applications to ECS with automated pipelines for CI/CD using GitHub Actions.